 A corporation’s business address is searchable public information.
 Unless you plan to have a P.O.
 Box, you’ll likely use your home address for your corporation.
 Having the business name as NOT your personal name makes it less likely for people to stumble upon your home address.

 A different company name helps separate you from the corporation in case of a lawsuit, making it less likely that someone would be able to come after your personal assets in addition to the corporation.

 If you want to keep things nice and clean, my recommendation would be to differentiate your name enough to avoid the autofill problems.
 For example, if your SAG-AFTRA name is Susan Hillford, you might consider Hillford Inc. You’re still keeping it in your name, but making check processing a little easier.

 Your final option is to go nuts and call your company whatever you want.
-My reminder to you is this is how checks will be made out to you.
-Choosing a name that’s easy to correctly spell and remember can save you headaches down the road.
-So while “Su·per·ca·li·fra·gil·is·tic·ex·pi·a·li·do·cious Inc.” is really funny, it might not be the best strategy to getting you paid efficiently.
+My reminder to you is any paychecks will be made out to this name.
+Choosing a name that’s easy to spell correctly and remember can save you headaches down the road.
+So while “Su·per·ca·li·fra·gil·is·tic·ex·pi·a·li·do·cious Inc.” is really funny, it might not be the best strategy to get you paid quickly.

 There you have it.
 This is an important decision, but nothing to stress over.
 Weigh these options and go with your instincts.